‹ Back to Insights

 The OEM’s perspective is different.
 The way they see it, they’re paying good money for cleaning, and they expect the surface to be properly prepared and tested for confirmation.
 If that doesn’t happen, they feel they’re not getting their money’s worth, while the supplier is miffed because they feel they’re not getting paid enough to go what they think is above and beyond the contract.
 The result?
 The product ends up unacceptable, and both parties are unhappy.

 What needs to happen upfront is a conversation between OEM and supplier that clearly defines who owns the state of the part’s surface.
-The owner must establish a specification for the quality of the surface that enables certain manufacturing steps, such as painting, adhesion, and coating to be repeatably successful.
+The owner must establish a specification for the quality of the surface that enables certain manufacturing steps, such as painting, adhesion, and coating, to be repeatably successful.
 The owner also needs to develop metrics based on the specification against which data can be analyzed to ensure consistent surface quality.
 This methodology and process need to be stated in the contract so that both parties are clear on what is expected regarding surface preparation, level of cleanliness, and quality as deliverables.

 How Suppliers Are Testing Surface Quality & Cleanliness